jcmcnch/MGPrimerEval/README.md

 - Append `-np` to just print out the commands to be run (good way to check if all the input files can be found)
 - Append `--conda-create-envs-only` to just install the necessary software using conda

 Once the compute pipeline has completed, I recommend you take a look at the output to make sure you're getting good data back.
-For example, you can scroll through the output on the command line as follows:
+For example, you can view the output on the command line as follows:

 ```
 #concatenate output and pipe to less to look at the data
-cat intermediate/compute-workflow-intermediate/09-summary/* | less
+cat output/compute-workflow/09-summary/* | less
 ```

 You should look at the 6th column to check for the number of QC'd sequences recovered per sample/direction/group/primer.
 It makes sense to start with  *BACT-NON-CYANO* since this category will typically be the most abundant.
 It's normal to see zeroes or very low numbers for some categories.
 For example *Archaea* are just not that abundant in many surface ocean samples.
 If the data is *all zeroes*, it likely means that `uclust` is not set up properly.
 You can confirm this by looking into the alignment files as follows:

 ```
 #view alignment files to make sure they're not empty:
-cat intermediate/compute-workflow-intermediate/05-pyNAST-aligned/* | less
+cat intermediate/compute-workflow/05-pyNAST-aligned/* | less

-#should see something like this on your screen:
+#you should see something like this on your screen if the alignment was successful (will be empty if the alignment failed):
 >SRR5720219.765562.1 NS500496_227_HVGG2BGXX:1:11306:17362:3569 length=150 1..68
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------GGATGGGCCTGCGGCGTATCAGGTTGTAGGGGGTGTAATGTACCCTCTAGCCTTCGACGCGTACGGGT------------------------------------------------------------------------------------------------------
 ```

 If you want to get more information about which taxa are missed by your primers, you can run the *Classify* workflow (next section).
+The first step below also produces some graphical output that may be helpful determining whether it's worth proceeding further (for example, if your primers are already nearly perfect for your environment in question, then you may not care to run the next steps).

 ## Running the *Classify* workflow: